Priyanshu-88/Blog-Website/README.md

 tufblogs/

-│

-├── index.html          # The homepage displaying a list of blogs

-├── about.html          # About page introducing the author and purpose

-├── contact.html        # Contact page for inquiries and feedback
+├── index.html          # The homepage displaying a list of blogs ├── about.html          # About page introducing the author and purpose ├── contact.html        # Contact page for inquiries and feedback
 ├── blog-details.html   # Template for individual blog post details
 │
 ├── css/

-│   ├── style.css       # Main CSS file for the entire website

-│   └── responsive.css  # Optional file for future responsiveness (if added)
+   ├── style.css       # Main CSS file for the entire website └── responsive.css  # Optional file for future responsiveness (if added)

-│
 ├── images/

-│   ├── logo.png        # Website logo
+   ├── logo.png        # Website logo

-│   ├── banner.jpg      # Homepage or category banner
+   ├── banner.jpg      # Homepage or category banner

-│   ├── author.jpg      # About section image
+   ├── author.jpg      # About section image

-│   ├── blog1.jpg       # Blog-specific images
+   ├── blog1.jpg       # Blog-specific images

-│   └── blog2.jpg       # More images for various blogs
+   └── blog2.jpg       # More images for various blogs

-│

-│
+├── js/
+   └── script.js       # JavaScript for any interactivity (optional)

 └── assets/
     ├── fonts/          # Custom fonts (if any)
     └── icons/          # Icon files for social media or other elements